Ah, yeah! It’s time for wings! They’re one of my favorite treats to enjoy when I eat out.

 Basics first: Steps for cooking air fryer chicken wings

 Making your own frozen wings at home with your air fryer is simple.
 But there are a few things to know to get the best flavor for your effort and to avoid the hassle, too.

-First things first: Here’s a layout of the basics steps to cook delicious chicken wings you’ll be proud of.
+First things first: Here’s a layout of the basic steps to cook delicious chicken wings you’ll be proud of.